andresavic/multipart-raw-parser/README.md

 ## Development

-To run demo locally on localhost:8080:
+To run the function locally:

 ``` bash
 npm install